 Taking the Assessment

-According to the ABS, the new assessment process is designed so that diplomates can “demonstrate their surgical knowledge on a continual basis”.
+According to the ABS, the assessment process is designed so that diplomates can “demonstrate their surgical knowledge on a continual basis”.
 It is aimed at making testing easier.
-The assessment is conducted “100% online”, as the ABS says.
-The new surgical assessment is also open book.
+The assessment is conducted “100% online” and is open book.

 You can take the test: